Hyon0930/MusicTechPapers/README.md

-# Music Technology Paper Archive
+# Academic Paper Archive of Music Technology

 ##Overview
 This git repo is to create archive of academic papers regarding music tschnologies.